Comparing the Best Powerlifting Bars – Ohio Power Bar and Others

 If you’re one of those people who are crazy about deep knurling, the USA-made Troy Texas Bar has the sharpest feeling knurling and will give you the absolute best deadlifting grip.
-It’s even a little sharper than the old Texas Power Bar, if that’s possible.
+As of writing it’s even a little sharper than the world-renowned Texas Power Bar.

 However, the Rogue Ohio Power Bar, which is the most popular one here, has an option for no finish at all, ie: bare steel, which gives you an excellent grip because of the texture of the steel and because the knurling is not filled in at all with a coating.
 The American Barbell Stainless Elite Power Bar is the same in both respects but isn’t prone to rusting.
 You pay a hefty price for that benefit.
 So I’d recommend one of those two.
 As a plus, they’re both made in the USA.